-LEGISLATIVE ANALYSIS AND PUBLIC POLICY ASSOCIATION

-NALOXONE ACCESS: SUMMARY OF STATE LAWS
+LEGISLATIVE ANALYSIS AND PUBLIC POLICY ASSOCIATION NALOXONE ACCESS: SUMMARY OF STATE LAWS

-This project was supported by Grant No. G1999ONDCP03A awarded by the Office of National Drug Control Policy, Executive Office of the President.
+This project was supported by Grant No. G2199ONDCP03A awarded by the Office of National Drug Control Policy.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the Office of National Drug Control Policy or the United States Government.
+Research current as of September 2021.

-© 2020 Legislative Analysis and Public Policy Association.
+© 2022 Legislative Analysis and Public Policy Association.